Coast Guard Cutter Healy crewmembers and scientists launch autonomous glider into Disko Bay

 Coast Guard Cutter Healy (WAGB 20) crewmembers and a team of international scientists deploy an autonomous glider into Disko Bay on Sept.
 19, 2021.
-Healy was designed to conduct Coast Guard missions and support a wide range of Arctic research activities with more than 4,200 square feet of scientific laboratory space, numerous electronic sensor systems, oceanographic winches, and accommodations for a science team.
-U.S. Coast Guard photo by Chief Petty Officer Matt Masaschi.
+The data collected by the glider will be used by scientists who are studying the impacts of warm water affecting the rate of melting from the Greenland ice sheet.
+U.S. Coast Guard video by Chief Petty Officer Matt Masaschi.

 |Date Taken: